short stories, comment, articles, humour and photography

 As I come through the door in the shop below their apartment I see her father standing in the doorway of his office.
 A handsome man still, he is balding at the temples; his greying hair swept back from a tanned brow.
 He beckons me across.
 He wants to tell me something.

-Ricardo sweeps a generous arm through the air.
+Ricardo sweeps a generous arc through the air with his arm.
 “Freedom Square,” he announces ironically.
 We are sitting at a table outside a bar in Praça da Liberdad.
 The wall opposite is covered in bright red graffiti: a dripping hammer and sickle beside crude capitals, Ricardo explaining it’s against the war in Angola.
 “Against all imperialist warmongers,” he rants.
 “America in Vietnam, the English in Ireland, and Portugal in Africa.”

 I can’t ask a simple question without getting Marxist rhetoric shoved down my throat all the time.
 It’s worse than reading the May Day edition of Red Mole.